MCamana/Reprodutibilidade/README.md

-This readme is about the work folder generated in the course of data organization and reprodutibility from PPGECOL UFRGS
+This readme is about the work folder generated in the course of data organization and reproducibility from PPGECOL UFRGS